-The world is reeling under massive problems – COVID and pollution. the later is caused because of staggering use of Personal Protective Equipment (PPE) kits and N95 masks, amid the pandemic.
+The world is reeling under massive problems – COVID and pollution.
+The latter is primarily driven because of the staggering use of Personal Protective Equipment (PPE) kits and N95 masks, amid the COVID pandemic.

 On one hand, we have to fight CoVID and the best defense in our hands is the use of PPE kits and N95 facemasks.
 On the other side, due to inefficiencies in the waste management and carelessness of the people, a lot of this medical waste is entering the water bodies – posing serious dangers to marine life.

 A solution to fight – COVID and Pollution